gautamp8/WITTY/README.md

 ### Contributions

-Contributions to Newsmeme are highly encouraged.
+Contributions to Witty are highly encouraged.
 If you have any suggestions on how we can improve the app, please feel free to contact me.
 As you're digging through the source.
 If you find something that's just really crappy, let me know and I'll put it higher up on my list of stuff to clean up.
 I'll be focusing on improving code quality of existing code over the next couple weeks.

 ## License